Ingage-Meetup/20230118-mod-power/README.md

 b' = 13. c = (484 ⋅ 4) mod 497 = 1936 mod 497 = 445.

+The final answer for c is therefore 445.

 # Assignment

 Your assignment is to implement the modular exponentiation algorithm given above.
 Use the following test data.